NASA Mandated To Send Potato Farmers To Mars In 2033 With A $19.5B Incentive

 Furthermore, the bill contains a mandate that NASA plan and execute a manned exploration to Mars by 2033.
 NASA has already been working on a plan for a mission to Mars for decades.
 In the way of progress, Congress wants to see what they are calling an “initial human exploration roadmap” by the end of this year.
 NASA already has the stages of the plan laid out.

 The first stage is what NASA calls “Earth Reliant.”
-The Earth Reliant stage will consist of testing and development of technological systems and training of personnel in low-Earth orbit and on the International Space Station.
+The Earth Reliant stage will consist of testing and development of technological systems and training of personnel in low-Earth orbit and on the International Space Station (ISS).
 This is where they will develop the techniques and technologies that astronauts will need to survive the long trip to Mars.

 The second stage is called “Proving Ground.”
 The Proving Ground will be tests and “complex operations” that are conducted in cislunar space.
 Cislunar space is the sphere that encompasses the Earth between low orbit and the moon.
 Space beyond the moon is called “translunar space.”
 One of the operations that may be conducted in the Proving Ground stage is the construction of a deep space station.